Destiny Calling (Gotham): Development

 In May 2017, it was announced that the twenty-first episode of the season will be titled "Destiny Calling" and was to be written by Danny Cannon and directed by Nathan Hope.

 Casting

 Camren Bicondova, Maggie Geha, and Michael Chiklis don't appear in the episode as their respective characters.
 In May 2017, it was announced that the guest cast for the episode would include Jada Pinkett Smith as Fish Mooney, Alexander Siddig as Ra's al Ghul, Camila Perez as Bridgit Pike/Firefly, Nathan Darrow as Victor Fries/Mr. Freeze, and B. D. Wong as Hugo Strange.

 Reception

 Viewers

 Airing back to back with the next episode, the episode was watched by 3.17 million viewers with a 1.0/4 share among adults aged 18 to 49.
 This was a 4% increase in viewership from the previous episode, which was watched by 3.03 million viewers with a 1.0/4 in the 18-49 demographics.
-With this rating, Gotham ranked third on its timeslot and third for the night behind The Bachelorette, and a NHL game.
+With this rating, Gotham ranked third on its timeslot and third for the night behind The Bachelorette, and an NHL game.